pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 - Lead mathematics education for Youth and Adult Education (EJA) programs

 Researcher in Multobjective Optimization
-Research project entitlement Optimization in manifolds, IFG Develop algorithms for non-convex optimization on manifolds and multiobjective algoritms Applications in [machine learning,computational geometry, game theory and telecommunications]
+Research project title: Optimization in manifolds.
+Develop algorithms for non-convex optimization on manifolds and multiobjective algorithms Applications in [machine learning, computational geometry, game theory and telecommunications]

 A data-driven personal website
 ======